axelarnetwork/axelar-local-dev/docs/guide_create_and_exports.md

 // Define the chain stacks that the networks will relay transactions between const relayers = { evm: new EvmRelayer() };

 // Here we are setting up for EVM chains only.
-If you want to add more networks like NEAR, you have to create a new instance of the relayer for that network,
+If you want to add more networks like Sui, you have to create a new instance of the relayer for that network,
 // and then include it in your relayers object.
 Each relayer should be aware of the others to facilitate transactions between them.
-// For example, if you want to relay transactions between EVM and Near network, you have to set it like this
+// For example, if you want to relay transactions between EVM and Sui network, you have to set it like this
-// const nearRelayer = new NearRelayer()
+// const suiRelayer = new SuiRelayer(...)
-const relayers = { evm: new EvmRelayer({ nearRelayer }), near: nearRelayer }
+const relayers = { evm: new EvmRelayer({ suiRelayer }), sui: suiRelayer }

 // Number of milliseconds to periodically trigger the relay function and send all pending crosschain transactions to the destination chain const relayInterval = 5000